 {apiRoot}/3gpp-maf-session-handling/{apiVersion}/provisioning-sessions/{provisioningSessionId}/network-assistance-sessions/

-where the first three path elements shall be substituted by the Media Session Handler with one of the URLs selected from the networkAssistanceConfiguration.serverAddresses array of the ServiceAccessInformation resource (see clause 9.2.3.1) and the fifth path element shall be substituted with the relevant Provisioning Session identifier obtained from the same resource.
+where the first three path elements shall be substituted by the Network Assistance invoker with one of the URLs selected from the networkAssistanceConfiguration.serverAddresses array of the ServiceAccessInformation resource (see clause 9.2.3.1) and the fifth path element shall be substituted with the relevant Provisioning Session identifier obtained from the same resource.

 Table 9.4.2-1 below specifies the operations and the corresponding HTTP methods that are supported by this API.
 In each case, the sub-resource path specified in the second column of the table shall be appended to the URL base path.